-3.1.1 Dismantling heights for piston and cylinder liner
+3.1.2 Dismantling dimensions

-Dimensions F1, F2, F3 in Figure 3-1, 3-1 and the corresponding table are for guidance only and may vary depending on crane dimension, handling tools and dismantling tolerances.

-However, please contact WinGD or any of their representatives if these values cannot be maintained or if more detailed information is required.
+Dimensions F1, F2, F3 in Figure 3-1, 3-1 and the corresponding table are only for guidance and may vary depending on crane dimensions, handling tools or dismantling tolerances.
+If these values cannot be met or if more detailed information is required, please contact WinGD.

-For details see also drawings 'Dismantling Dimensions' (DG 0812) provided on the WinGD webpage under the following links:
+For details see 'Dismantling Dimensions - Concept' (DG 0816-01) and final 'Dismantling Dimensions' (DG 0816-02) provided on the WinGD webpage under the following link: